edgio-docs/edgio-docs/guides/devtools.md

 ## Installation

-It's likely that the Devtools was added to your app when you ran `{{ CLI_NAME }} init`.
+It's likely that Devtools was added to your app when you ran `{{ CLI_NAME }} init`.
 If that's not the case, or your app predates {{ PRODUCT_NAME }} v2.22.0, follow these steps to add the Devtools to your app:

 ### Packages